thecodeofdaniel/UdemySpeedup/README.md

 You'll get the structure of the project.
 Let's run it down.

-- The `background` dir has a **background.js**.
-It has 3 responsibilities.
-  - To control whether the extension is enabled or not based on the URL.
-  - Listens when the user enters a shortcut.
-Telling the popup.js to correctly reflect the new playback speed.
-  - Update the playback text on screen when the user clicks onto a new Udemy tab.
+- The `background` dir has a file to control whether the extension is enabled based on the URL.
+As well as run a content script (**5_update_playback_text.js**) to update the playback text on screen when the user clicks onto a new tab.
-    - It does this by running the content script **5_update_playback_text.js**.
-- The `content_scripts` dir has files to find elements in the DOM.
-It applys the playback speed and updates the playback text.
-While also watching the progress bar to determine if a video has finished and if so, skip the "Up next" screen.
+- The `content_scripts` dir has files to find, watch, and use elements in the DOM.
 Each file has a comment at the top explaining its purpose :)
 - The `popup` dir has files to control the look and behaviour of the extension.
-Sending and receiving messages from content_scripts.
-The file **2_popup_listener.js** is where the messages are sent.
+  Sending messages to content scripts (**2_popup_listener.js**) when the playback speed changes.